bestinslot-xyz/OPI/INSTALL.ubuntu.md

 - `BITCOIN_CHAIN_FOLDER` is the datadir folder that is set when starting bitcoind.
 - `ORD_BINARY` `ORD_FOLDER` and `ORD_DATADIR` can stay the same if you do not change the folder structure after `git clone`.

+## Initialise databases

+After setting .env files, you can run `reset_init.py` in each indexer folder to initialise databases and set other necessary files.

 # Run

 Postgres will auto run on system start. \
-Bitcoind needs to be run with -txindex flag before running main indexer. \
+Bitcoind needs to be run with `-txindex=1` flag before running main indexer. \
 **Do not run ord binary directly.
 Main indexer will run ord periodically**

 **Main Meta-Protocol Indexer**